jg223fp/Thermal_sensor_drone/doc/setup.md

     print("Sending payload...")
 ```

-#### amg88xx
+#### amg88xx.py
 This library is for the thermal sensor AMG8833.
-The first library we found for this sensor was written in circuit python and we thought that maby with some guiding and help we could edit it into micropython.
-But with some luck we stumbled across this library written in micropython.
-It was written by Dean Miller, Scott Shawcroft for Adafruit Industries under MIT license.
+The first library we found for this sensor was written in Circuit Python so we planned to edit it into Micropython with some help and guiding from our supervisors.
+With some further searching we found this library on Github, written in Micropython.
+It was written by Dean Miller, Scott Shawcroft for Adafruit Industries under MIT license (also referred in code).

-#### voltage_measure
+#### voltage_measure.py
 This is a library which contains a function for calculating the measured battery voltage.
 The measuring is done by an ADC converter.

-#### sounds
+#### sounds.py
 A library containing all the different buzzer sounds.
 At first both the main and the boot file contained the sounds they needed.
-When cleaning the code we realized how blurry it made the code and moved them to a seperate file.
+When cleaning the code we tried to avoid duplicated code and moved them to a seperate library file.